Merck (MRK)

 With roots dating back to 1891 and a portfolio that includes the blockbuster cancer immunotherapy Keytruda, Merck (NYSE:MRK) develops and sells prescription medicines, vaccines, and animal health products across oncology, infectious diseases, cardiovascular, and other therapeutic areas.

 Merck is a standout company.
-The valuation seems reasonable when considering its quality, so this might be a favorable time to invest in some shares.
+The valuation looks reasonable when considering its quality, so this might be a prudent time to buy some shares.

 StockStory Analyst Team